4orty2wo/Workflowy-API/README.md

 # Workflowy-API
 A Python API for Workflowy, a nested note taking application.
 I've created this in abscence of an official API from Workflowy.
-This is primarily a python wrapper for the REST operations that is performed on the backend of the web application.
+This is primarily a python wrapper for the REST operations that are performed on the backend of the web application.

 Inspiration was drawn from another unofficial API created in PHP by another user here: [workflowy-php](https://github.com/johansatge/workflowy-php).